 In order to bill for their activities, lawyers must track their time and be able to connect it to Matters they worked on.
-Time that isn’t being tracked will result in missed billings, and that’s never a good thing.
-For that reason, time tracking stopwatch is available everywhere throughout Matter365.
+The time that isn’t being tracked will result in missed billings, and that’s never a good thing.
+For that reason, the time tracking stopwatch is available everywhere throughout Matter365.
 In the top right corner of all Matter365 pages, you will find a stopwatch ready to track time for your activities.

 Matter365 also offers an Add-in for time tracking in Office applications.
-Read more about it here.
+Read more about it here

 Matter365 also offers an Add-in for time tracking in Outlook.
-Read more about it here.
+Read more about it here

 Time tracking stopwatch in Matter365